Reports, trackers, and decision materials

 Templates you can use now, and also see as parts of the system.

 The workbooks below are usable templates.
 They also act as visual examples of functions inside Capital Control: modeling, cash allocation, reporting, assumptions, monthly financials, and dashboard outputs.
-They are useful on their own, but they are not a complete Financial Reality Reconstruction by themselves.
+They are useful on their own, but they are not a complete Financial Control Setup by themselves.

 Financial Templates